Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 Furthermore, a polygon grid (500 m x 500 m) to define the study area and individual grids is included (Grid_500m.shp).
 Such a grid can be produced directly from the *Processing Toolbox* in QGIS (*Create Grid*) or an external grid can be used.

 - Load the vector layer **Grid_500m.shp** into your QGIS project.
-- In the *Style* tab in layer *Properties*, choose a *Simple fill* with a *No Brush* fill style to be able to see the spatial data within each grid.
+- In the *Style* tab in layer *Properties*, choose a *Simple fill* and set *Fill style* to *No Brush*, to be able to see the spatial data within each grid.
-- Also, add the label IDs for the grid to the map canvas in *Properties > Labels* to make it easier to identify the different grid squares later on in this tutorial.
+- Also, add the label IDs for the grid to the map canvas in *Properties > Labels > Single Labels* to make it easier to identify the different grid squares later on in this tutorial.

-As you can see the grid does not cover the whole extent of the raster grids.
+As you can see, the grid does not cover the whole extent of the raster grids.
 This is to reduce computation time during the tutorial.
 One grid cell takes ~20 s to model with SUEWS with meteorological forcing data for a full year.

 Meteorological forcing data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Meteorological forcing data are mandatory for most of the models within UMEP.
+Meteorological forcing data is mandatory for most of the models within UMEP.
 The UMEP specific format is given in :numref:`ref_T_Met`.
-Some of the variables are optional and if not available or needed should be set to -999.
+Some of the variables are optional and if not available or not needed should be set to -999.
 The columns can not be empty.
-The needed data for this tutorial are discussed below.
+The needed data for this tutorial is discussed below.

 .. _ref_T_Met:
 .. list-table:: Variables included in UMEP meteorological input file.